 SECTION 10.
 SCHEDULE: Terms of office for both Officers and Directors shall begin at the end of the annual conference but no later than August 15.

 SECTION 11.
 TERM LIMITATION: Officers and Directors shall not serve more than two consecutive full terms in the same Office or Director position.
-A full term is defined as half or more of the position’s term
+A full term is defined as half or more of the position’s term.

 SECTION 12.
 MEMBERSHIP REQUIREMENT: Officers and Directors shall be and must remain current members of the Association while holding office.